Justice (New Universe): Psi-Man references

 A version of Justice's story completed itself in the 1992 novel, Psi-Man, Book 6: Haven, published by Diamond Books.
 Original Justice series writer Peter David wrote the novel under the pseudonym of David Peters.
 The novel's protagonist, Chuck Simon, possessed superhuman mental powers; as such, he was constantly chased by government operatives.
 In the finale of the six-book series, Simon arrived at Coney Island for a final showdown.
-Due to legal reasons, David could not use the name or likeness of Tensen, so instead he tweaked the character's name and role, inventing the character of Tom Jensen, a.k.a.
+For legal reasons, David could not use the name or likeness of Tensen, so instead he tweaked the character's name and role, inventing the character of Tom Jensen, a.k.a.
 The Magistrate, who presided over freakish superhuman beings at the former Coney Island amusement park circa 2021.
 With some deviations, Jensen shared most of the abilities and some history with his Marvel Comics counterpart.
 Jensen allied himself with Simon and saved his life, dying in the process.

 The entire Psi-Man novel series was re-released in 2000 by Ace Books in new editions under David's real name.